janneskruse/masterthesis_genai_spatialplan/README.md

 - install poetry: `poetry install` to install packages from pyproject.toml
 - create jupyter kernel using: `poetry run python -m ipykernel install --user --name tf-genaiSpatialplan`

+### Running the pipeline
+There is a pipeline for the data acquisition and processing to acquire the model input dataset.
+The pipeline can be configured to choose different regions and different temperature settings using the [config.yml](./config.yml) file.
+Please ensure all parameters are set before running the pipeline.

+Also, make sure to download and convert the respective building height dataset like done and explained in the notebook [osm_to_xarray.ipynb](./code/data_acquisition/osm_to_xarray.ipynb).
+For Germany there already is a parquet file containing the building height data [here](https://www.dropbox.com/scl/fi/g1krcq2zj5wb6letsf65m/building_heights_germany.parquet?rlkey=a8pmpqtlu9wowttvfxgcb5rjp&st=twctw6j3&dl=0) that you can download and save to [data/che_etal/Germany_Hungary_Iceland](./data/che_etal/Germany_Hungary_Iceland) for the pipeline to work on all German regions.

+To check which regions are available, open [data/ghsl/ghsl_data.parquet](./data/ghsl/ghsl_data.parquet) - e.g. using pandas or geopandas.

+The pipeline can then be submitted to the HPC cluster using the [`acquire_model_data.sh`](./code/data_acquisition/slurm/acquire_model_data.sh) script.
+This script will automatically create jobs for all pipeline steps.
+To check the status, run `squeue -u <username>` on the HPC cluster.

 ### Copy from and to HPC
 - copy files from local to HPC: `scp <local_file_path> <username>@login01.sc.uni-leipzig.de:<remote_file_path>`
 - copy files from HPC to local: `scp <username>@login01.sc.uni-leipzig.de:<remote_file_path> <local_file_path>`